madec-project/ezvis/README.md

-In a map, you can also parameter a set of colors, but you can use [ColorBrewer](http://colorbrewer2.org/) to choose only a color scale name (default value: "YlOrRd", but you can try "RdYlBu", or "BuGn"):
+In a map, you can also parameter a set of colors, but you can use [ColorBrewer](http://colorbrewer2.org/) to choose only a color scale name (default value: "YlOrRd" -Yellow, Orange, Red-, but you can try "RdYlBu" -Red, Yellow Blue-, or "BuGn", -Blue, Green-):

 ```json
 {